cefore/cefpyco/README.md

         h.send_interest("ccnx:/test", i)
 ````

 Note that this is only used for sending Interest packets.
-For receiving Data packets, see "Receive packets" described below.
+For receiving Data packets, see "Receiving packets" described below.

 It also has the following keyword arguments.